 Click Meetings upper left for the new method of adding agendas, documents (packets, packages), and minutes.

 - At right, add the Meeting Type so you don’t forget it.
 If you forget it, it simply won’t show on the public page and you can go back and add it.
+The category will also not show in the admin, so either of these reviews should make it apparent if forgotten.

 - Copy the date into the date field, or use the date picker.